 Over the years Foodbank South Australia’s Food Procurement Team has established a strong connection with local food producers, manufacturers and retailers to purchase core staple items at discounted rates.
 This equips them with the ability to offer to their welfare partners healthy, nutritious, essential food items that should be in everyone’s pantries on a regular, reliable basis.

-We have had a number of our Westminster students assist at Foodbank over the years and we currently have a very dedicated ‘Foodbank Fridays’ group, led by Dayna Holroyd (Year 12 Jeffries) that attend a meal packing and preparation session every Friday during the term from 4.00 to 6.00 pm.
-There is room for another few students to join this group if you are interested.
-Please email me immediately if you are keen to be involved.
+We have had a number of our Westminster students assist at Foodbank over the years and we currently have a very dedicated ‘Foodbank Fridays’ group that attend a meal packing and preparation session every Friday during the term from 4.00 to 6.00 pm.

 Just one more way that Westminster is giving back to its local community.

-Another worthwhile Westminster Service project is the Resthaven ‘Coffee & Chat’ Program.
-Westminster has a long history working with Resthaven Marion and this year we would love to have another group of dedicated students willing to help out the Resthaven residents with any technological questions they may have, or just to sit and have a chat about life in general.
+Another worthwhile Westminster Service project is the Resthaven ‘Chockies and Chat’ Program.
+Westminster has a long history working with Resthaven Marion and this year we are aiming to have another group of dedicated students helping out the Resthaven residents with any technological questions they may have, or just to sit and have a chat about life in general.

-Staff member Jenny Howland usually leads this group and starting in Term 2, will take a group of four to six students to Resthaven Marion on a Friday afternoon from 3.45 until 5.00pm.
-I will be sending out an email to ask for student interest for this project very soon.
+We will be looking to start this group on a Tuesday afternoon in Week 5 if possible and already have a keen group of about six students wishing to be involved.
 Not only is this a great opportunity to bring different generations together but it is also a valuable way for our students to show their skills and understanding in this area.

 Each Round Square school brings a delegation of students who always return home with a vast set of new experiences and ideas that have a profoundly positive impact on their world outlook.